sjunaiduk/berrybites/README.md

 ### Tile Layout

 Rather than having 1 column for my Restaurant Cards for larger screens I could switch that to 2 columns.

+### Filtering options

+The restaurant cards are currently just limited to 10 elements, there can be options added to filter by rating, locality, available cuisines etc.